Leaning Aircraft Engines, I

 This is the reason we need to use the mixture to lean the fuel as to keep the engine running smoothly.
 Fuel savings up to 20 - 25% can be reached by leaning the engine properly.

 The engine is normally operated with a slightly richer mixture to safeguard it against detonation, preignition and possible overheating of exhaust valves.
-This small amount of extra fuel cools the cylinders by evaporation and a richer mixture burns also at lower temperatures.
-Leaning by the pilot is normally done below 75% power.
+This very small amount of extra fuel cools the cylinders by evaporation and a richer mixture burns also at lower temperatures.
+Leaning by the pilot is normally done below 75% of maximum power.

 If the aircraft is equipped with exhaust gas temperature (EGT) and cylinder head temperature gauges (CHT), preferable for each cylinder, it then becomes possible to lean very precisely.
 Keep in mind that with a carburetted engine there always will be a difference in temperatures among the cylinders.
 With a balanced fuel injected engine (Gami) this will be minimized

 The fuel / air ratio for best power is around 1:13 and for best specific fuel consumption (SFC) it is 1:17.
-Peak EGT occurs at the chemically correct ratio of 1:14.7 and peak CHT at a slightly richer ratio.
+Peak EGT occurs at the chemically correct ratio of 1:14.7 and peak CHT occurs at a slightly richer ratio.

 Mixture too lean

-Combined with high power settings this will result in high cylinder temperatures, possible detonation, very hot or burnt exhaust valves and maybe damage to the pistons resulting in a power failure and a possible off airport landing.
+Combined with high power settings this will result in high cylinder temperatures, possible detonation, very hot or burnt exhaust valves and maybe damage to the pistons resulting in a power failure and a possible off airport emergency landing.

 Mixture too rich

 Idling the engine during a long taxi and waiting for take-off with the mixture in the full rich position results in carbon deposits on the spark plugs and the engine will start to run rough when power is applied.
-It helps to lean the mixture and increase the combustion temperatures so the spark plugs stay clean.
+It helps to lean the mixture and increase the combustion temperatures so the spark plugs will burn clean.
 Especially so with AVGAS 100, which has twice the amount of lead compared with AVGAS 100LL.